boddhisattva/freight_forwarder/README.md

   - Add Centralized error Handling for cases like Sailings without rates
   - Propagate  & clearly list insertion failures of Sailings & related data that are added through sources like `db/response.json`
 * Bellman Ford Algorithm logic can be extended further to care of scenarios like discounts
-* Record Insertion can be improved further to handle
+* Record Insertion can be improved further to
-  - bulk insert scenarios when we have a lot of data to import
+  - handle bulk insert scenarios when we have a lot of data to import
-  - proactively dealing with inconsistent data like Sailings without rates/exchange rates *
+  - proactively deal with inconsistent data like Sailings without rates/exchange rates
+* Exchange Rates can be cached in advance
+* Improve priority queue implementation by replacing Array with Min Heap implementation

 ## Design considerations: To Update(Kindly allow me some time to update this please)
 * Bellman Ford Algorithm allows to take discounts etc., & hence it's better suited than Depth First Search for finding Cheapest Route
-* Adherance to SOLID principles for more object oriented code
+* Adherance to SOLID principles, proactively using smaller classes for more object oriented code
+* Using a Repository pattern(with relevant directory structure) and Template Method Pattern as appropriate for various entities as needed
+* Actively used Composition for various classes where applicable
+* Money Related operations and handlng made easier by storing values as cents(Credits: Money Rails Gem is very helpful here)

 ## Performance considerations: To Update(Kindly allow me some time to update this please)
 * Reachability Pruning(via `PortConnectivityFilter`) used to get required Sailings based on origin & destination port instead of having to load all Sailings
 * `build_stubbed` is used at various places for faster specs
 * Indexes have also been added for faster DB lookups

+## Other Considerations
+* Code comments have been added selectively to attempt to explain more challenging parts for ease of understanding for future developers enhancing & maintaining the app